el-tocino/localcroft/precise/Precise.md

 ##### wake words

 I've recorded myself quite a bit for my wake word.
-I vary speed, inflection, volume, distance from mic, tone, etc. I have gotten about a dozen other folks to record samples for me, though these tend to be fairly uniform.
-Know your target audience, and try and sample them.
-The wider the range of samples you have, the better your model should perform.
+I vary speed, inflection, volume, distance from mic, tone, etc. I have gotten about a dozen other folks to record samples for my model as well.
+Your target audience is where you should be sourcing most of your data from.

 When recording, I've used a variety of mics.
 I have a nice small diaphragm condenser that hits a usb preamp, a cheap usb mic, and a few on a PS Eye.
 This isn't necessary, it's just been a matter of what was handy.
 I believe that having a good base of clean wake word samples to start with is best.
-From there it's a matter of testing to see what is best to record.
+From there it's a matter of testing to see what is best to model.

 I have only recently started recording with noisy backgrounds.
 Will update once I have better info.